-On 19th January, I am going to give a talk on experimental reproducibility (invited by) in Universitat Pompeu Fabra as part of the research seminars given in the Department of Information and Communication Technologies.
-The talk will take place in 30 June 2015 at 15:30 in Room 55.410 of the Communication Campus of UPF.
+On 20th December, I am going to give a seminar on music information retrieval (invited by Hüseyin Hacıhabiboğlu) in Middle East Technical University as part of the research seminars given in the Multimedia Informatics Program.
+The talk will take place at 11:30 in Conference Room (124) of the Informatics Institute (announcement).

 I will present two papers titled “Composition identification in Ottoman-Turkish makam music using transposition-invariant partial audio-score alignment” and “A score-informed computational description of svaras using a statistical model” in the 13th Sound andMusic Computing Conference.
 The papers present two novel extensions of my audio-score alignment work for composition identification and tuning/intonation analysis, respectively.

 Three papers, which I am a co-author of, will be presented in the 17th International Society for Music Information Retrieval Conference (ISMIR 2016) and, its satellite event, the 3rd International Digital Libraries for Musicology workshop (DLfM 2016).
 The papers are titled “MORTY: A toolbox for mode recognition and tonic identification,” “Time-delayed melody surfaces for rāga recognition” and “On the use of note onsets for improved lyrics-to-audio alignment in Turkish makam music.”
 The events take place between 7 and 12 August 2016.
 Continue reading “Three Papers in ISMIR & DLfM 2016”